twsl/twsl/README.md

 M.Sc.
 Computer Science with a focus on artificial intelligence, cognition, and robotics.
 17 years of experience in coding and reversing.
-Fullstack, DevOps, and ML in multiple languages like Python, C# and Typescript.
+Fullstack, DevOps, and ML in multiple languages like Python, C# and TypeScript.

 <!--![twsl's GitHub Stats](https://github-readme-stats.vercel.app/api?username=twsl&show_icons=true)-->